First Symphony Project

 I’m so excited to get this opportunity to work with the Eugene and Santa Rosa Symphonies, and to get another chance to work with the wonderful Francesco Lecce-Chong.
 It is a dream of mine, as well as for so many composers, to write large-scale works for orchestra that tell bigger and broader stories.
 Several years ago at the New York Historical Society I discovered a series of five paintings by Thomas Cole called The Course of Empire that depicts the same beautiful landscape throughout the rise and fall of a great empire.
 The stories told in the five paintings range from grandiose all the way down to the tender, and to me provides fertile ground for the creation of a large orchestral work.
 One of my favorite orchestral composers, Gustav Mahler, made use of the orchestra in every way imaginable, from elongated chamber music sections to massive walls of sound.
 This is the kind of versatility and opportunity I am excited to exploit in the creation of this work.
 In addition, I am also very thrilled to have the opportunity to be present in the Eugene and Santa Rosa communities throughout the creative process.
 So often us composers are shut up in our studios writing music, only to send it off with minimal contact.
 It is refreshing and so important for us composers to be present and available throughout the process, not only to the musicians but also to the community as a whole.

-World Premiere | January 2022
+Santa Rosa Symphony Premiere | January 2022

 Biography